dhruvsamdani/Strategy-Backtester/README.md

 ## Installation:

 Clone the github repo to the folder where the backtest is going to be run.
 Once all the dependencies are met the program can be implemented correctly.
-For a more consice installation download the backtest folder and then follow usage instructions[^2]
+For a quicker installation download the backtest folder and then follow usage instructions[^2]

 [^2]: If you want to plot the data make sure to also download the `graph_colors` folder which contains the customizations for the graphs